 Shimeng (fifth left) and other participants at MIT-SPURS program

-My first impression of SPURS was its academic focus, combined with international perspective with a broad spectrum of planning ideas.
-In the weekly seminars, we immersed ourselves in debates on a wide range of topics: from global economy to American exceptionalism, from development theory to community engagement, from professional ethics to reflective practice, from racism to sexism, from leadership to partnership.
-The breadth of themes well explained the significance of “reflection” as we’re always encouraged to walk out of our comfort zones.
-Moreover, we were not only encouraged to reflect on what happened in our own country in terms of specific planning concepts or theory but also privileged to learn what 14 other countries have experienced related to the same issue.
-Geographically, we have 3 fellows from Europe, 1 from the Middle East, 5 from Asia, 1 from Africa, and 5 from South America.
-Professionally, we have 5 architects and urban planners, 5 public servants, 1 journalist, 1 economist, and 2 urban academics.
-We celebrate our differences and diversity in views and methodologies.
+My first impression of SPURS was its academic focus, combined with an international perspective and a broad spectrum of planning ideas.
+In the weekly seminars, we immersed ourselves in debates on a wide range of topics: from the global economy to American exceptionalism, from development theory to community engagement, from professional ethics to reflective practice, from racism and sexism to leadership and partnership.
+The breadth of themes explained the significance of “reflection” as we were encouraged to walk out of our comfort zones.
+Moreover, we were not only encouraged to reflect on what happened in our own country in terms of specific planning concepts or theory but also privileged to learn what 14 other countries have experienced in relation to the same issue.
+Geographically, we had three fellows from Europe, one from the Middle East, five from Asia, one from Africa, and five from South America.
+Professionally, we had five architects and urban planners, five public servants, one journalist, one economist, and two urban academics.
+We celebrated our differences and diversity in views and methodologies.
 And it’s exactly the diversity and sometimes the commonality that inspired me to obtain a better comprehension of the world, my country, and myself.

 Shimeng's field survey on the National Historical Park in San Francisco